AshBT/plumber/README.md

-# Link plumber
+# Plumb
 The `plumb` tool is designed to facilitate knowledge discovery through the deployment of data enhancers and linkers for the express purpose of exploring data and (informally) testing hypotheses.

 Data processing tasks for ETL or data science typically involve data cleaning, data munging, or just adding new fields to a pre-set schema.
-Often, the trick is corralling raw data into a form usable by algorithms that typically operate on floating point numbers or categorical data.
+Often, the trick is corralling raw data from a variety of sources into a form usable by algorithms that typically operate on floating point numbers or categorical data.

-We envision this process being done by a series of operations or transformations on raw data: we term these *enhancers*.
+This process can be thought of as a series of operations or transformations on raw data: we term these *enhancers*.
 Each enhancer can be as simple (e.g., a regex match) or as complex (e.g., a database lookup) as necessary to provide additional data.
+The only requirement for enhancers is that they take a map in and provide a map out.

 Furthermore, we provide some higher-level capabilities by allowing developers to deploy nodes that link related data together: we call these nodes *linkers*.

-Finally, by decoupling the transformations on each piece of data, we can also programmatically test and document enhancers and linkers.
-This gives end-users a high-level of assurance that their data processing pipeline is correct, preventing garbage in and garbage out.
+Based on information provided in a `.plumb.yml` file, the `plumb` tool can compose a set of enhancers or linkers such that their dependencies are satisfied and deploy the data processing pipeline to a (properly configured?)
+CoreOS cluster.

+## Installation
+Download binaries.

 ## Enhancers and linkers